Protocols

 Protocols are plugs, not brains.

-A protocol helps hosts and capabilities meet each other cleanly.
-It does not decide goals, approvals, or the whole agent loop.
+A protocol helps hosts and capabilities meet cleanly.
+It does not decide goals, approvals, or the rest of the agent loop.

 Current default